omegaui/omegaide/README.md

 The credit of having meaningful and beautiful icons goes to [icons8.com](https://icons8.com)

-*It has a elegant UI filled with custom components(have a look at sources at src/omega/comp for current stable or at src/omegaui for current beta).*

-*The component library of Omega IDE is independent of any other IDE component.*

-*As a result You can use this component library under the terms of GNU GPL v3.*

 # When We Need It?
 Development on a low end PC is slow and annoying if your *great* IDE doesn't performs well on it or it just can't run on it.